Mawazine: 2015

 This year's edition of Mawazine Festival is set to new records of attendance.
 160,000 people attended the concert of American singer Jennifer Lopez at the opening of the festival, and 180,000 people attended Pharrell Williams concert on Saturday, May 30.
 The concert of DJ Avicii attracted over 200,000 festival-goers, on Monday, June 1 at the OLM Soussi stage of Rabat, as part of the 14th Mawazine Festival-Rhythms of the World, according to the organizers.

 2016

 The 15th edition of Mawazine took place from 20 May to 28 May 2016.
 American singer Chris Brown and Australian rapper Iggy Azalea both performed at the OLM Souissi stage on 20 and 21 May respectively.
-Pitbull performed for 130 000 fans, and Saad Lamjerrad performed for 140 000 people in the Nahda stage.
+Pitbull performed for 130 000 fans, and Saad Lamjarred performed for 140 000 people in the Nahda stage.
 The Dutch DJ Hardwell also performed in the festival for 180 000 people.
 The vocalist Christina Aguilera broke record with having over 250,000 people attend and she closed the festival on May 28.